Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Conclusions and discussion

-In this paper, the localization and mass spectra of various bulk matter fields on a thick brane generated by pure constant curvature in 4D and 5D, without the inclusion of scalar fields, has been investigated.
-For scalar and vector fields, both the scalar and vector zero modes can be localized on the thick brane, and there exists a mass gap in the respective spectra.
-For scalar fields, the spectrum consists of a massless mode (the ground state), a bound excited KK mode and a series of continuous massive KK modes.
-For vector fields, the spectrum consists of a massless mode (the ground state) and a series of continuous massive KK modes.
-For the localization of a fermion zero mode, we must introduce the mass term $M F(z)\Psi\bar\Psi$ in the five--dimensional action.
+For the localization of a fermion zero mode, we must introduce the mass term $M F(z)\Psi\bar\Psi$ in the 5D action.
 Four cases have been investigated: For $F(z)= \varepsilon(z)$ and $F(z)= \tanh(Hz)$, the fermion zero mode cannot be localized on the brane.
 For $F(z)=\sinh(Hz)$, only the left--chiral fermion zero mode can be localized on the brane and there exist a mass gap for both left-- and right--chiral fermions.
 The {\it finite} number of bound massive KK modes of left-- and right--chiral fermions is the same, and it is determined by the ratio $M/b$.
-Hence, the massless fermion localized on the brane consists of just the left--chiral KK mode, while the massive fermions localized on the brane consist of left-- and right--chiral KK modes and constitute the four--dimensional Dirac massive fermions.
+Hence, the massless fermion localized on the brane consists of just the left--chiral KK mode, while the massive fermions localized on the brane consist of left-- and right--chiral KK modes and constitute the 4D Dirac massive fermions.
 For the case in which $F(z)=(Hz)^{2k+1}\text{e}^{-A(z)}$ we qualitatively show that all the mass spectra for the left-- and right--chiral KK modes are {\it infinite}, discrete and are localized on the brane.
 For $k>0$ it is difficult to solve the eigenvalue problem for KK modes exactly, thus, we consider the simplest case where $k=0$ and we found that it resembles the one--dimensional quantum harmonic oscillator problem in which the squared mass gap $\Delta m_{L,R}^2$ between two contiguous states for left-- and right--chiral fermions is equidistant.
-As we can see from the expressions for the $m_{L_n}^{2}$ and $m_{R_n}^{2},$ all the right-chiral fermion spectrum is shifted in $2MH$ with respect to the left-chiral fermion spectrum, while, as it is shown in (\ref{gap_m}), the mass gap tends to vanish $\Delta m_n \rightarrow 0$ when $n\rightarrow \infty$.
+As we can see from the expressions for the $m_{L_n}^{2}$ and $m_{R_n}^{2},$ all the right-chiral fermion spectrum is shifted in $2MH$ with respect to the left-chiral fermion spectrum, while, as it is shown in (\ref{gap_m}), the mass gap tends to vanish $\Delta m_n \rightarrow 0$ when $n\rightarrow \infty$, leading to a quasi--continuous spectrum.